 |Medium Dogs (30-60 lbs)||14 – 27 mg||28 – 54 mg||300 – 600 mg CBD Oil|

 |Large Dogs (60-150 lbs)||27 – 60 mg||54 – 120 mg||600 – 1500 mg CBD Oil|

-Both options work, but each have their own set of pros and cons.
+Both options work, but each has its own set of pros and cons.

 When it comes to managing anxiety, I like using CBD oils better.
 It helps to avoid giving your dog something they may view as a “reward” while trying to give teach them the coping mechanisms necessary to avoid anxiety attacks on their own.